-To fix their position, drop a hot glue on them.
+To fix their position, drop hot glue on them.
 After all that fix the letters on the walls near the electric source.
 You can also attach a battery to the whole circuit.
 Switch on the circuit and enjoy the background.

 Illuminated Yarn Lanterns

 Here is another interesting and creative LED light bulb project.
 For making an illuminated yarn lantern, you need balloons, white glue, and an LED light bulb along with the holder.
 Soak the yarn in glue-water mixed with starch.
 After that, wrap that yarn on the balloon and leave the space on one side for inserting the LED light bulb.
-Wait until it dry, then pop the balloon and remove it.
+Wait until it dries, then pop the balloon and remove it.
 Now, insert an LED light bulb inside, and your illuminated yarn lanterns are ready.

 Ping Pong Decoration Lights

-If you are looking to squander your time in some fruitful activity, this could be one of them.
+If you are looking to squander your time on some fruitful activity, this could be one of them.
 Arrange a string of small LED lights, ping pong balls, and hot glue.
 With the help of a drill, the machine makes an LED size hole in ping pong balls.
 Insert LED lights and apply hot glue on them to fix the position inside the ping pong balls.
 Now hang the whole light string on the wall or the openings of the doors.
 It is ready to give you a pleasant vibe now.
 Switch it ON or OFF according to the needs.

-These projects are aimed to design smart LED light bulb adapters with the help of small circuits.
+These DIY LED projects are aimed to design smart LED light bulb adapters with the help of small circuits.
 These can be CFL, PIR, and LED-based lamps.
-Re-wire your home and use these smart LED based projects and turn your home into a smart house.
+Re-wire your home and use these smart LED-based projects and turn your home into a smart house.
 These projects are also cost-effective, and you do not have to spend much of your money on them.
 These LED modules only require a small amount of energy to start and light up your house, just 12 volts.
 The use of transistors and other integrated circuits also lowers the voltage applied because some of the voltages drop across the switch.
 So, try this project at home and see the results.